-Apart from Petitioner's specific measures, the core problem with flavored ecigarettes is the product itself-in particular, its appeal to youth and its addictiveness-not simply youth access or the marketing of these products.
+Apart from Petitioner's entirely false and misleading claims that it has implemented various safeguards to protect against youth appeal and usage, the core problem with flavored e-cigarettes is the product itself-in particular, its appeal to youth and its addictiveness-not simply youth access or the marketing of these products.
 FDA's experience confirms this.
-In March 2019, in response to the youth vaping epidemic, FDA issued Draft Guidance16 which "proposed to focus its enforcement priorities of flavored ENDS products on how the product was sold...."
-ER-94 (describing 2019 Draft Guidance).
+In March 2019, in response to the youth vaping epidemic, FDA issued Draft Guidance20 which "proposed to focus its enforcement priorities of flavored [e-cigarettes] on how the product was sold...."
+3-ER-338 (describing 2019 Draft Guidance).
 However, in 2020, FDA-armed with more data-announced in its Final Guidance that these access restrictions had been insufficient to protect youth from flavored e-cigarettes.
-"The reality," FDA found, "is that youth have continued access to these [e-cigarette] products in the face of legal prohibitions and even after
+"The reality," FDA found, "is that youth have continued access to these [e-cigarette] products in the face of legal prohibitions and even after voluntary actions by some manufacturers."
+Id. "[A]fter considering...comments, the public health threats, and the new evidence...FDA determined that focusing on how the product was sold would not appropriately address youth use of the products that are most popular among youth...."
+Id.